MohamedHiggy/unitTestingJest/README.md

-# start unit testing  with Jest
+# start unit testing  with Jest and test vue component